VishalSoni2005/learning-in-public/DSA/17_GRAPH/readme.md

 # 📚 Graph Data Structure – Interview Patterns & Roadmap

+started in : 24 aug 2025

+1 : Undirected Unweighted graph
+  dfs and bfs

+2: undirected weighted graph
+  dfs and bfs

+3: detect cycle
+  i> undirected graph
+    dfs and bfs
+  ii> directed graph
+    dfs and bfs

+4: Topo sort
+  dfs and bfs(kahn algo)

+5: bipartie graph

+6: shortest path
+  bfs for all
+  from src to dest
+  in DAG

+7 : Dijkistra
+  unoptimied and optimised

 Mastering graphs is crucial for coding interviews (FAANG, startups, financial companies).
 They test **recursion, BFS/DFS, problem-solving, and optimization skills**.